TonyNovak.com

 "A maximum tax-deductible pension plan contribution can be many times larger than the maximum 401(k) plan allowance...
 These plans are especially popular with realtors, general contractors, physicians, attorneys and accountants."

-Most small business pension plans are "insured plans", meaning that they are exempt from many of the more difficult requirements of the IRS and Department of Labor.
+Some small business pension plans are "insured plans", meaning that they are exempt from many of the more difficult requirements of the IRS and Department of Labor.
 These are also known as "412(i)" plans named after thee section of the Internal Revenue Code that permits the more liberal management.
-I prefer the more descriptive name "Target Benefit Annuity Plans" that more accurately summarizes the plans.
+A more descriptive name is "Target Benefit Annuity Plans".
 These pension plans are easy to start and operate when the business owner has a clear understanding of the options available.
 When the options are selected, the plan can be started within one business day.
 The plan paperwork must be completed before the end of the tax year.
 The first year' s contribution must be made by the due date of the business tax return.

 Step 1.
 Estimate the amount of the intended contribution.